Slicer/Slicer/Docs/developer_guide/style_guide.md

 ## Coordinate Systems

 - World space for 3D Views is in RAS (Right Anterior Superior) space.
 See [[Coordinate systems]].
-- All units are expressed in Millimeters (mm)
+- All units are expressed in millimeters (mm)

 ## String encoding: UTF-8 everywhere